Can we determine the will of God through prayer?

 a human rights perspective.
 They see no more fundamental and personal human

-right than the right to marry the person that we love.
+right than the right to marry the person that one loves.
 They feel that all mature

 people -- whether homosexual, bisexual, or heterosexual -- should be allowed to marry the person that they love with whom they wish to form a lifelong relationships, subject to the usual restrictions